 - How To Write KPIs

-There are a few common rules that pretty much every good Vision Statement will follow:
+There are a few common rules that pretty much every Business Vision Statement will follow:

 - They should be short - two sentences at an absolute maximum.
 It's fine to expand on your vision statement with more detail, but you need a version that is punchy and easily memorable.